analogdevicesinc/msdk/Examples/MAX32665/SPIXF_SFCC/README.md

 ## Description

-This example demonstrates the performance benefits of using Instruction Cache Controller in conjunction with SPIXF.
+The SPI Execute-in-Place Flash (SPIXF) peripheral enables code stored in an external flash chip to be executed transparently.
+The SPIXF comes with a dedicated cache controller, the SPIXF Cache Controller (SFCC), that enables faster code execution when executing instructions stored in external flash.
+The purpose of this example is to demonstrate the improvement in code execution time when the SFCC is enabled.

-A sample function which performs a multiplication operation repeatedly is loaded into the MX25 external flash chip.
-The function is then called twice, once with the SFCC enabled and once with the SFCC disabled.
-For each function call, the RTC is used measure execution time and the results are compared after both tests have completed.
+To demonstrate, a sample function is loaded into the MX25 external flash chip.
+The function is then called twice, once with the SFCC enabled (Test 1) and once with the SFCC disabled (Test 2).
+For each function call, the RTC measures the execution time of each function call.
+After both function calls have completed, the execution times are compared.
+If Test 1 has a faster execution time than Test 2 a success message will be printed to the terminal.

 ## Required Connections